 The specialist advice and support of the General Secretary André F. Gueisbuhler, and the FIG Secretariat Team is acknowledged.
-The assistance of Mr. Rui Vinagre is of particular note.
+The assistance of Mr. Rui Vinagre as our Sport manager is of particular note.
 The generosity of the Technical Presidents of the other gymnastic disciplines and the expertise of their Committees have helped to shape this Code.
 Similarly, the contributions of the various FIG Commissions that have guided the harmonization of the rules of the disciplines have been welcomed.

-President, FIG ACRO TC
+Rosy Taeymans President, FIG ACRO TC 2013 - 2016